-Kasper Bergholt is a Copenhagen-based photographer and visual artist who has recently returned to the world of visual arts after a 15-16 year hiatus.
+Kasper Bergholt is a Copenhagen-based photographer and artist who has recently returned to the world of visual arts after a 15-16 year hiatus.
 He holds a Master of Arts degree and a rare gold medal from the University of Copenhagen.

 His renewed interest in photography began after acquiring a vintage Nikon D3 for a macro-photography project, which expanded to include architecture and various objects.
 He often experiments with vintage cameras and lenses, including Pentax and Nikon gear, and expresses a particular interest in CCD sensor cameras.